intentkit/IntentKit/README.md

 [mapsHandler directionsFrom:@"Washington Square Park" to:@"Lincoln Center"];
 ```

+Here's where the real power of `MWOpenInKit` shines through.
+This gives you a clean, semantic API to construct links rather than having to manually cobble together URLs, regardless of whether your user wants to use Apple Maps or a third-party app.

-For an up-to-date list of available handlers and what methods and configuration options are supported by each, check the documentation in the `docs` directory by running `script/generate-docs.sh` from the root directory.
+An up-to-date list of available handlers and what methods and configuration options is available in the project's documentation.

 Documentation
 -------------
-Exhaustive documentation (generated using [appledoc](https://github.com/tomaz/appledoc)) can be found in the `docs` directory.
+Exhaustive documentation (generated using [appledoc](https://github.com/tomaz/appledoc)) can be found in the `docs` directory by running `script/generate-docs.sh` from the root directory.

 Example Project